daffainfo/ctf-writeup/GREP CTF 2023/Blind/README.md

 > Blinding.

 ## About the Challenge
-We have been given a file (You can download the file [here](blind.txt)) and we need to decode it to obtain the flag
+We were given a file (You can download the file [here](blind.txt)) and we need to decode it to obtain the flag

 ## How to Solve?
 As you can see in the file, that is a `Braille Alphabet`.
 So we can use [dcode.fr](https://www.dcode.fr/braille-alphabet) to decode the msg